RNG Tournament

 For every historical draw, each RNG generates 50random 5-number picks.
 The best pick (most white balls matched) scores.
 We total matches across all draws and rank by total — and by how many times each RNG produced the tournament-high match for that specific draw (the “wins” column).

 The theoretical expected value sits in the last table: the chance of any 50-pick batch hitting 3+ matches on a fair draw is about 0.2%.
-With 1,929 draws that's a handful per RNG — well within noise.
+With 1,951 draws that's a handful per RNG — well within noise.
 If any RNG consistently outperformed by more than 2%, that'd be news.
-None do.
+None do — including Bitcoin.